jaydeepc/sarangsh/README.md

 4. Set up environment variables:
    - Go to Project Settings > Environment Variables
    - Add `CLAUDE_API_KEY` with your API key
+   - Never expose this key in your code or repository
 5. Deploy!

 The application uses Vercel Edge Functions to handle API requests securely.
 The Edge Function: